Where Did Our Love Go

-"Where Did Our Love Go" is a 1964 song recorded by American music group the Supremes for the Motown label.
+"Where Did Our Love Go" is a 1964 song recorded by the American music group the Supremes for the Motown label.

 Written and produced by Motown's main production team Holland–Dozier–Holland, "Where Did Our Love Go" was the first single by the Supremes to go to the number one position on the Billboard Hot 100 pop singles chart in the United States, a spot it held for two weeks, from August 16 to August 29, 1964.
 It was also the first of five Supremes songs in a row to reach number one (the others being "Baby Love", "Come See About Me", "Stop!
 In the Name of Love", and "Back in My Arms Again").
 It also reached No. 1 on the Cash Box R&B singles chart.

 The Supremes' version is ranked number 472 on Rolling Stones 500 Greatest Songs of All Time in 2004 and number 475 in 2010 and was selected for preservation in the National Recording Registry in 2016 due to its "cultural, historic, or artistic significance."
 Billboard named the song number 4 on its list of 100 Greatest Girl Group Songs of All Time.
 The BBC ranked "Where Did Our Love Go" at number 59 on The Top 100 Digital Motown Chart, which ranks Motown releases by their all time UK downloads and streams.